All Products

 dynamic_table_namespace

-The schema in which the dynamic table resides.
+The schema where the Dynamic Table resides.

 dynamic_table_name

-The name of the dynamic table.
+The name of the Dynamic Table.

 dependency

-The base table type.
+The type of the base table.
 Valid values:

 • base_table: standard table.